zhou-1/COVISS-Lab-Research/Theory/Web.md

 In <b>init()</b> function, find the canvas elements, get the 2D canvas context; add the temporary canvas that will contain the traces above the image canvas (give this temporary canvas id, width and height); get the tool, color, size select input and add event listener to changes; activate the default tool, color, size; attach mouse events, touch events listerners.
 In <b>lookupInit()</b> function, in previous version, we need it to calculate the score.
 No need for final version.
-In <b>loadImage()</b> function, save current cursor (pencil/line/erase) and then update to loading symbol-'wait'; clear previous traces upper canvas; clear URL of mask image on bottom canvas; get image URL according to index i and the randomly permuted list; set image URL to image element on bottom canvas; get selected transparency for image; img.onload to load image: display image ID to user..... until an ajax call (initFlAnns) to get size of image and create array with users' annotations (0 for initial, 1 for background later, 2 for flower later), using sessions allow us to keep updating and accessing this same variable back and forth in the views.py.
+In <b>loadImage()</b> function, save current cursor (pencil/line/erase) and then update to loading symbol-'wait'; clear previous traces upper canvas; clear URL of mask image on bottom canvas; get image URL according to index i and the randomly permuted list; set image URL to image element on bottom canvas; get selected transparency for image; img.onload to load image: display image ID to user..... until an ajax call (initFlAnns) to get size of image and create array, userAnns, with users' annotations (0 for initial, 1 for background later, 2 for flower later), using sessions allow us to keep updating and accessing this same variable back and forth in the views.py.
 Otherwise, if error, reload whole window page.

 <b> Refine button </b>
 1. save current state of cursor (pencil or line or eraser)